OumaimaFiyarhi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-export $var is a command that makes changes to the variable $var wc -l is the command that counts number of lines printenv is a script that lists environment variables
+export $var is a command that makes changes to the variable $var wc -l is the command that counts number of lines printenv is a script that lists environment variables set is a script that lists all local variables and environment variables, and functions.